amiliceviic/Football-Analysis-System/README.md

 - 🎨 **Team Color Assignment:** Automatically assigns team colors to players, improving visual differentiation in analysis.
 - 📷 **Camera Movement Estimation:** Analyzes camera motion to enhance tracking accuracy in dynamic environments.
 - 📓 **User-Friendly Training Notebook:** Simplifies the training of YOLOv5 on custom datasets, making model training accessible to all developers.

 ---

+## ✨ Modules Used

+The following modules are used in this project:
+- YOLO: AI object detection model
+- Kmeans: Pixel segmentation and clustering to detect t-shirt color
+- Optical Flow: Measure camera movement
+- Perspective Transformation: Represent scene depth and perspective
+- Speed and distance calculation per player

+---